 Student Affairs supports Longwood's mission to prepare citizen leaders by providing educational and co-curricular opportunities designed to challenge and support students as they learn and develop.
-Through intentional collaboration with academic and campus partners, we create an engaging, diverse and inclusive community that positively influences student learning, development, and success.
+Through intentional collaboration with campus partners, we create an engaging, diverse and inclusive community that positively influences student well-being, learning, development, and success.

 Through a model that fosters collaboration within our area and across the campus, all student affairs professionals serve on one or more of our teams in addition to several other campus-wide committees and strategic task forces:

-Collectively, our qualified staff comprise several departments within Student Affairs each of whom is committed to providing exceptional service and quality learning experiences to positively impact student success.
-Individually, they represent scholars, teachers, counselors, advisers, mentors, programmers, and practitioners who challenge and support each student to discover the power within by:
+Collectively, our qualified staff comprises several departments each committed to providing exceptional service and quality learning experiences that positively impact student success.
+Individually, they represent scholars, teachers, counselors, advisers, mentors, programmers, and practitioners who challenge and support all students by:

 Welcome to Longwood Student Affairs where developing citizen leaders in a meaningful learning environment is our mission and passion.